thephpleague/url/4.0/components/host.md

 Whenever you create a new host your submitted data is normalized using non desctructive operations:

 - the host is lowercased;
-- the bracket are added if you are instantiating a IPV6 Host;
+- the bracket are added if necessary if you are instantiating a IPv6 Host;

 ~~~php
 use League\Uri\Host;